webdigga/large-currency-transfers-co-uk/src/posts/custom-fit-earplugs.md

 **The advantages of Auritech Custom Fit Ear Plugs**

-* Select from our range of 6 different ceramic filters, each offering specific attenuation values tailored to your specific application**.**
+* Select from our range of 6 different ceramic filters, each offering specific attenuation values tailored to your specific application.
 * CE-approved
 * Available in both hard and soft formats, providing options to suit your individual preferences and comfort needs.
 * Communicate effectively even while wearing them.